amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 ![]({{"/images/water/sigi5.png"|absolute_url}})

 >#### *How we discovered this*
 >We first stumbled across a water station outside the school in Sigiriya Village.
 We took our bottles and refilled them before visiting Lion Rock.
-But we could have saved ourselves the extra walk because on arrival to Lion Rock we discovered another refill station specifically for tourists inside the entrance!
+But we could have saved the extra walk because on arrival to Lion Rock we discovered another refill station specifically for tourists inside the entrance!
 Hopefully it is only a matter of time before these are more widely publicised.

 ### Anuradhapura